shreyadon/cheat_sheet/CheatSheet.md

 >"Capitalize"

 **.split method:**
-Splits a string into an substrings and creates an Array of these substrings. when not given argument, .split uses whitespace to divide the string. when given an argument, .split uses that argument to divide the string.
+Splits a string into an substrings and creates an Array of these substrings. when not given argument, `.split` uses whitespace to divide the string. when given an argument, `.split` divides the string on that argument.
 `"Hello hi byebye".split`
 >["Hello", "hi", "byebye"]